rossrobino/ovr/apps/docs/src/content/04-helpers.md

 ## Get

-`Get` creates a GET route and a corresponding `Anchor` component for it.
+`Get` creates a GET route and corresponding `Anchor`, `Button`, and `Form` components for it.
 This ensures if you change the route's pattern, you don't need to update all of the links to it throughout your application.

 ```tsx
 import { Get } from "ovr";